kostya/benchmarks/README.md

     $ ../analyze.rb make run[<single test>]

 Please note that the measurements could take hours.
-It uses 10 iterations by default, could be changed with ATTEMPTS environment variable:
+It uses 10 iterations by default, but it could be changed using ATTEMPTS environment variable:

     $ ATTEMPTS=1 ../analyze.rb make run